emotion-analysis-project/SemEval2025-Task11/README.md

 ## Tracks

-Participants are asked to participate in one or more of the following tracks:
+Participants can participate in one or more of the following tracks:

 ### Track 1: Multi-label Emotion Detection